virbicoin/go-virbicoin/README.md

 #### Running a private miner

-Mining on the public VirBiCoin network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
+Mining on the public VirBICoin network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
 For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/EtherMining/) and the [ethminer](https://github.com/ethereum-mining/ethminer) repository.